 - Members, ages 0-21 can receive care through California Children Services (CCS) for specific medically eligible conditions (see below).
 CCS financial eligibility is automatic with their Medi-Cal coverage. - Providers who know that the member has a CCS-eligible condition and/or an open case should obtain authorization for services for that condition directly form CCS.
-CFMG will also refer cases, obtain authorization, and forward claims for payment on the basis of diagnosis or when an open case exists. - If the condition is not CCS medically eligible or if CCS eligibility is uncertain, providers should follow the CFMG authorization procedures. - CFMG Utilization Management staff will notify Health Plans of CCS referrals on a monthly basis per contractual agreement.
+CFMG will also refer cases, obtain authorization, and forward claims for payment based on diagnosis or when an open case exists. - If the condition is not CCS medically eligible or if CCS eligibility is uncertain, providers should follow the CFMG authorization procedures. - CFMG Utilization Management staff will notify Health Plans of CCS referrals monthly per contractual agreement.